arturoliveira-plank/ai-tech-talk/README.md

 - Code Language: typescript, python, java, etc...
 - Descrition of the implmentation you want
-- Path Output to create the files tha it will generates
+- Path Output to create the files that it will generates

 1 - You must create a prompt to explain to your LLM model what to do and use the same info you reveive.
 The prompt must return a array of object an the object must have the code, the name of the file and the explanation of the generated code.